2025–26 Thai League 2: Teams relegated from Thai League 1

-Khonkaen United, Nakhon Pathom United and Nongbua Pitchaya are relegated after four, two and one years, respectively.
+Khonkaen United, Nakhon Pathom United and Nongbua Pitchaya were relegated after four, two and one years, respectively.

 Teams promoted from Thai League 3

-Rasisalai and Songkhla became the first two teams to be promoted on 7 June 2025 after both teams reach to final Thai League 3 knockout stage.
+Rasisalai and Songkhla became the first two teams to be promoted on 7 June 2025 after both teams reached the final of the Thai League 3 knockout stage.
 Rasisalai United were also crowned champions by defeating Songkhla 5–1 on aggregate.
-Pattani became the last team to be promoted after their win against North Bangkok University 2–1 on aggregate in promotion play-off match.
+Pattani became the last team to be promoted after their win against North Bangkok University 2–1 on aggregate in the promotion play-off.

-Rasisalai United, Songkhla and Pattani will play in second tier for the first time in their history for this season, respectively.
+Rasisalai United, Songkhla and Pattani will play in the second tier for first time in their history for this season.

 Teams relegated to Thai League 3

-Samut Prakan City was officially dissolved after withdrawing due to missing several matches, while Lampang was also dissolved right after the end of the previous season.
+Samut Prakan City was shut down after withdrawing due to finances, while Lampang folded following the end of the previous season.

-Suphanburi are the only team who relegated on merit after three years at second tier.
+As such, Suphanburi were the only team relegated, after three years in the second tier.